ProfessorAkram/Unity-Programming/07-UI-Basic/main-menu.md

 2. Rename the Canvas to `MenuCanvas`.
 3. In the **Scene** window, click the **2D** button to switch to 2D view.
 4. With `MenuCanvas` selected, check the **Canvas Scaler** component in the **Inspector**.
-   - Leave it at default for now or set **Scale With Screen Size** for responsive UI.
+   - Set it to **Scale With Screen Size** for responsive UI.
+   - Set the refernce resolution to 1920 X 1080

 ---